Notkerd69/device_xiaomi_fog-11/README.md

 * SDCard

 ### What doesn't work, or isn't tested
-* Brightness is a bit low than usual
+* Brightness is a bit low than usual (In some roms)
-* Camera in some apps doesn't work
-* NFC (Untested)
+* NFC is broken

 - Credits to @boedhack99 for inital tree for sm6225 devices